tensorflow/tensorboard/README.md

 * You may have multiple execution of TensorFlow that all wrote to the same log directory.
 Please have each TensorFlow run write to its own logdir.

-* You may have a have a bug in your code where the global_step variable (passed to `FileWriter.add_summary`) is being maintained incorrectly.
+* You may have a bug in your code where the global_step variable (passed to `FileWriter.add_summary`) is being maintained incorrectly.

 * It may be that your TensorFlow job crashed, and was restarted from an earlier